 São Paulo is a city that prides itself on its gastronomic excellence, offering not only the best of Brazilian cuisine, especially the barbecue houses, but also a truly eclectic mix of restaurants serving dishes from the four corners of the globe.
 For many food critics, São Paulo now boasts the best selection of top restaurants in the world.

 A Casa do Proco was ranked 39th best in list of the world’s top 100 eateries in 2019.
-Alex Atalal’s São Paulo restaurant, D.O.M., has been rated as the 30th best in list of the world’s top 100 eateries in 2018, with A Casa do Proco at 79th.
-Helena Rizzo’s Mani is also rated in the world’s top 100, at 87th, while Helena herself was voted the world’s best female chef in 2014.
+Alex Atalal’s São Paulo restaurant, D.O.M., is rated at 54th with Helena Rizzo’s Mani at 73rd, while Helena herself was voted the world’s best female chef in 2014.

 If the nightlife is unrivalled in Latin America, the same can also be said for the shopping.
 Visitors can choose between traditional and modern shopping centres, such as Iguatemi, Morumbi and Cidade Jardim, or exclusive boutiques, the most famous of which are found in and around Rua Oscar Freire, the city’s Rodeo Drive.

 São Paulo also offers world-class museums, art galleries, commercial galleries and sport, including the Brazilian Formula 1 Grand Prix, a race that more often than not decides the drivers and manufacturers championship.

 In 2020 the race is scheduled to take place on Sunday, 15 November, and will be the season’s second last race.
 For tickets CLICK HERE

 As you would expect, São Paulo has a world-class soccer programme – and soccer museum – and is home to many of South America’s most famous and successful clubs, including Corinthians, Palmeiras and São Paulo, as well as Pele’s Santos, from the nearby port of the same name.
 São Paulo hosted six games during the 2014 World Cup, including the opening match and a semi-final in the newly built Arena de São Paulo.